Roosevelt High School (Seattle): Jazz band

 In 1960, Waldo King was the first educator in the Seattle Public Schools at Garfield High School to introduce a jazz band into the curriculum.
 After Garfield High School, he was the band director at Franklin High and Roosevelt High School from 1969 to 1983.
 Under King's direction, the Roosevelt Jazz Ensembles won the highest accolades at the prestigious Mt Hood Jazz Festivals, the Clarke College Jazz Festivals, and the Reno Jazz Festivals.
 After King retired in 1983, educator Scott Brown inherited the Roosevelt bands.
 Roosevelt Jazz Band has performed and competed all over the nation, and it has traveled internationally.
 The band has been a finalist 24 times (more than any other band) in the Essentially Ellington Competition in New York City, receiving honorable mention in 2010 and 2018; and winning third place in 2000; second place in 2001, 2005, 2009, 2011, and 2012; and first place in 2002, 2007, 2008, and 2019.

 Roosevelt also has a vocal jazz group and multiple after-school jazz bands: Jazz Bands II, III, and IV.
 Jazz Band III was introduced at the beginning of the 2006–07 school year because of an increased number of jazz musicians arriving at Roosevelt.
 At the start of the 2016–2017 school year, a fourth jazz band was added due to an even greater number of jazz musicians entering the program.

 Concert bands

 Student musicians may join one of two concert bands.
 Concert Band consists entirely of freshmen, while older students can either be in the Symphonic Band, or the Wind Ensemble, which was created in the 2016–17 school year as a result of the expanding band program.

 Sports

+Wiper Field during an evening soccer match.

 Roosevelt's teams are named the Roughriders.
 Roosevelt athletics traditionally participated in the Metro League since its opening until the 1997–98 school year, when Roosevelt, Garfield, and Franklin High Schools moved to the Kingco 4A conference.
 Ballard High School moved to Kingco 4A in 2000.
 In 2014–15, Roosevelt, Garfield, and Ballard High schools returned to the Metro 3A Conference.

 The school's football, soccer, and athletics stadium is named Wiper Field for former athletic director Art Wiper.
 It opened in 2006 at the site of the former baseball field.